-Endogenous antigens are those being produced within cells of the body.
+Endogenous antigens are those located within the cytosol of the cells of the body.
 Examples include:

 a. viral proteins produced during viral replication,

 b. proteins produced by intracellular bacteria such as Rickettsias and Chlamydias during their replication,